Writing a targeted CV

 For example, if you have recently undertaken a course you can include any activities you performed whilst on the course.

-Your work history and education history may be included after you have described your capabilities and achievements.
-Try and keep a Targeted CV on one page of A4 paper.
+In a targeted CV, you first described your capabilities and achievements in separate sections.
+You then include your work history and educational history.
+Try and keep a Targeted CV on one page.
 You may have to prepare a Targeted CV for each individual job you are targeting.